Sport in Papua New Guinea: Rugby league

-The Papua New Guinea national rugby league team, known as the Kumuls, are currently ranked eleventh in the world.
-The team usually plays against the Australian national rugby league team each year in Port Moresby.
-It is such a popular fixture, that thousands of people can't get into the ground once it's full, causing people to climb onto the stadium roof or up trees outside the ground in order to see the match.
-The limited capacity of the stadium for this fixture often sparks riots.
-Spectators clashed with riot police, during this fixture in 2006.
+Rhyse Martin has had success in the English game, winning the 2020 Challenge Cup with Leeds Rhinos.

-A national competition, which used to be called the SP Inter-City Cup but now the Digicel Cup, was initiated in 1990.
-In 2022 it featured twelve teams from throughout PNG.
+The Papua New Guinea national rugby league team, known as the Kumuls, are ranked sixth in the world as of December 2024.
+In December 2024, the NRL announced the admittance of a Papua New Guinea-based franchise from the 2028 season.

-Australian Rules Football
+Australian rules football

 Australian rules football has experienced considerable growth over the past decade, boasting the second highest number of players in the world (after Australia).
 Australian rules football was introduced by Australian soldiers during World War II, but has gained popularity with the introduction of players at the top level into the AFL and AFL Women's, including Mal Michael, Hewago Oea, James Gwilt, Cam Ellis-Yolmen, Aiden Bonar, Zimmorlei Farquharson and Alicia Janz.

 The Papua New Guinea national Australian rules football team (The Mosquitos) were crowned International champions in 2008, by defeating the previous title holders New Zealand.
-In 2008, they also led the international competition in overall medal placings, having previously won silver, in both 2002 and 2005.
+They also won in 2014 and 2017, thus having more titles than any other country as of 2023.
+Australia is not allowed to participate.

 AFL-PNG is the governing body of the sport in Papua New Guinea.